 Hermione, brows raised, her mouth twisted into an expression of disgust, swirled the remnants of her drink and threw it back, before reaching across to take the bottle from his hand, muttering something that sounded oddly like 'Fucking hell'.

 "My father," Draco went on, "many years ago – before I was born – joined a group of… likeminded people.
 His father had been in it before him, and, I suppose, he wanted to follow in his father's footsteps.
 Only natural… I wanted the same myself, when I was younger.
+It was expected.

 "They were a group who were bent on establishing, without question, the dominance of purebloods – over the wizarding populace, over Muggles, over everyone.
 They were known as the Death Eaters.
 And they were led by"-

-At this Hermione let out a noise that sounded like something between a gasp and a repressed cry.
+He broke off as Hermione let out a noise that sounded like something between a gasp and a repressed cry.
 He looked at her, eyebrow raised, wondering for a brief, frantic moment if she'd remembered something.

 "You remembered something?" he asked, making a sudden, abrupt movement, he was almost unaware of.